syntax-tree/unist-util-lsp/readme.md

 ###### Parameters

 *   `place` ([UnistPoint][point] | [`UnistPosition`][unist-position])
-    — the unist point or position to convert.
+    — the unist point or position to convert

 ###### Returns